 - And not only as we hoped, but they gave of themselves, first to the Lord and then to us through God’s will.

-- So we encouraged Titus so that just as he began before you, so he also might complete this grace in you.
+- We encouraged Titus so that just as he began before you, so also he might complete this grace in you.

 - For you know the grace of our Anointed Lord Jesus.
 That while being rich, He became poor for your sakes, so through His poverty you might become rich.